-Well, we at the Jamie Oliver Food Foundation are here to show you the light.
+Well, we at Jamie Oliver HQ are here to show you the light.
 Your kids (and you!) can (and will) learn to love salads!
 Give poor old carrots and peas a break, and mix it up.
 Our trick to getting kids to fall in love with leaves is jam jar dressings.

 Making dressing in a jam jar is one of Jamie’s secret weapons.
 If you haven’t tried it before, there are many genius things about making your salad dressing in a jam jar: